How to Write Dialogue that Flows

 This next rule is one of the aspects of dialogue I personally found a bit tricky to master.
 However, it is rather important to at least wrap your head around this concept if you want your conversations to be engaging and memorable.
 The idea is similar to crafting a unique voice for your PoV characters, in that each character who is speaking should sound distinct from one another in their word choice, body language, and interpersonal dynamics.
 Remember that each of your characters comes from a different background and possesses their own unique life experiences, filtering their perceptions and shaping their approach to conversation in general.

-One strategy for creating a unique conversational voice that I originally mentioned way back in the section on crafting characters, is to provide each speaker with a word, phrase, tic, or conversational tendency they use frequently.
-Another is by paying close attention to how the speaker feels about the person or group they are addressing, allowing their words and emotions to be shaped by how they perceive the others and by how they expect them to respond.
+One strategy for creating a unique conversational voice that I originally mentioned in the section on drafting characters, is to provide each speaker with a word, phrase, tic, or conversational tendency they use frequently.
+Another is by paying close attention to how the character feels about the person or group they are addressing, allowing their words and emotions to be shaped by how they perceive the other speakers and by how they expect them to respond.

 Tone, body language, and facial expression

-5. Dialogue is also a powerful tool for revealing the relationship dynamics between your characters
+Rule 5: Dialogue is a powerful tool for revealing the relationship dynamics between your characters

 People can say one thing, but mean another